Coded-Commerce-LLC/Woo-Benchmark-Email/readme.txt

 2. A sample user completing checkout showing the data being captured behind the scenes as viewed from the inspector.

 == Changelog ==

+= 1.2 on 2018-11-29 =
+* Added: button to Get API Key on settings page
+* Added: link to Settings on the plugins page
+* Added: admin dashboard notice if API key not set
+* Added: error handling to modal API Key logic
+* Updated: Enabled our dashboard notices on plugin settings page as well as the main dashboard area
+* Fixed: invalid function call is_plugin_inactive
+* Fixed: array validation to prevent PHP notice and potential AJAX add-to-cart failure if API key or lists are unset and WP_DEBUG is turned ON

 = 1.1 on 2018-11-06 =
 * Added: Sister product activation and installation checks and message with dismiss link.